Onesimus (Bostonian): Early life and enslavement

 Onesimus's name at birth and place of birth are unknown with certainty.
 He was first documented as living in the colonies in 1706, having been brought to North America as an enslaved person.
-In December of that year, he was given as a gift by a church congregation to Cotton Mather, their Puritan minister of North Church, as well as a prominent figure in the Salem Witch Trials.
+In December of that year, he was given as a gift to the Puritan minister Cotton Mather by his congregation at North Church.
+Mather was known as a prominent figure in the Salem witch trials.
 Mather renamed him after a first-century AD enslaved person mentioned in the Bible.
 The name, "Onesimus" means "useful, helpful, or profitable".

 Mather referred to the ethnicity of Onesimus as "Guaramantee", which may refer to the Coromantee (also known as Akan people of modern Ghana).

 Mather saw Onesimus as highly intelligent and educated him in reading and writing with the Mather family (for context, according to biographer Kathryn Koo, at that time, literacy was primarily associated with religious instruction, and writing as means of note-taking and conducting business).